JonasNorlinder/jonasnorlinder.github.io/_posts/2022-04-25-Broken-world.md

 console.log(z);
 ```

 The type of `z` is derived from `x` and `y` to be `{f: string | number | boolean}`.
 Even if TypeScript have all type information to either warn or throw an error it happily compiles this code without any issue, due to the way it derives the type of `z`.
 But the world is not broken due to type of `z`, but rather what it allows us to do with the original reference that `z` references.
-Even if `z.f` is a string, and it can't possibly write a number since that would break the type definition of `x`, this is exactly what happens.
+If `z.f` is a string you can't write a number since that would break the type definition of `x`.
+Regrettably, this is exactly what happens and TypeScript does not complain.
 The world is thus broken!

 _Thanks to Elias and Ellen for pointing out this example_